PADL/libbrowserid/gss-browserid.md

                     }
             END

-Subsequent context tokens do not have this framing, i.e. they consist only of the innerToken.
+Metadata and subsequent context tokens do not have this framing, i.e. they consist only of the innerToken.

 The innerToken always contains a two octet token ID followed by a BrowserID backed assertion.
 This document defines the following token IDs: